danmayer/deferred-server/README.md

      * retrying original request
      * code sent awaiting results (not_complete)
      * results displayed and button flips back to 'run'
-  * support passing commands via curl / gem
+  * support passing commands via curl
   * possibly support accounts / projects per accounts
   * auth tokens or secure way to limit which apps can post to deferred-server
     * possibly having to register the app with deferred-server prior to forwarding posts